TiVo/terraform-provider-splunk-itsi/itsictl/README.md

 To install `itsictl`, you can download the binary for your platform from the releases page or build it from source.

-### Download Binary

-Download the appropriate binary for your operating system from the [releases page](https://github.com/TiVo/terraform-provider-splunk-itsi/releases/).

 ### Build from Source

 Ensure you have Go installed (version 1.23 or later).